Moscow: Roads

-There are over 2.6 million cars in the city daily.
-Recent years have seen growth in the number of cars, which have caused traffic jams and lack of parking space to become major problems.
+There are more than 2.6 million cars in Moscow each day.
+This number has grown in recent years; as a result, traffic jams and insufficient parking space have become major problems.

-The Moscow Ring Road (MKAD), along with the Third Transport Ring and the canceled Fourth Transport Ring, is one of only three freeways that run within Moscow city limits.
+The Moscow Ring Road (MKAD)—along with the Third Transport Ring and the canceled Fourth Transport Ring—is one of only three freeways running within city limits.
 Several other roadway systems form concentric circles around the city.

 Air

-There are five primary commercial airports serving Moscow: Sheremetyevo (SVO), Domodedovo (DME), Vnukovo (VKO), Zhukovsky (ZIA), Ostafyevo (OSF).
+Five primary commercial airports serve Moscow: Sheremetyevo (SVO), Domodedovo (DME), Vnukovo (VKO), Zhukovsky (ZIA), Ostafyevo (OSF).

-Sheremetyevo, the busiest airport in Russia, is ranked as the eleventh-busiest airport in Europe.
+Sheremetyevo, the busiest airport in Russia, is ranked as the 11th-busiest airport in Europe.

-Sheremetyevo International Airport is the most globally connected of Moscow's airports, handling 60% of all international flights.
-It is also a home to all SkyTeam members, and the main hub for Aeroflot (itself a member of SkyTeam).
-Domodedovo International Airport is the leading airport in Russia in terms of passenger throughput and is the primary gateway to long-haul domestic and CIS destinations and its international traffic rivals Sheremetyevo.
-It is a hub for S7 airlines, and most of OneWorld and Star Alliance members use Domodedovo as their international hub.
-Vnukovo International Airport handles flights of Turkish Airlines, Wizz Air Abu Dhabi and others.
-Ostafyevo International Airport caters primarily to business aviation.
+Sheremetyevo International Airport is Moscow's most globally connected airport, handling 60% of international flights.
+This airport is a hub for all members of the SkyTeam airline alliance, as well as the main hub for the airline Aeroflot (a member of SkyTeam).
+Domodedovo International Airport is Russia's leading airport in passenger traffic, and is the primary gateway to long-haul domestic and CIS destinations; its international traffic rivals that of Sheremetyevo.
+Domodedovo is a hub for S7 Airlines, and most OneWorld and Star Alliance members use Domodedovo as their international hub.
+Vnukovo International Airport handles flights for Turkish Airlines, Wizz Air Abu Dhabi, and other airlines.
+Ostafyevo International Airport handles primarily business aviation.